senwu/emmental-tutorials/data_augmentation/README.rst

   make dev

 2. Run the image classification task with the following command.
-For more details, please check `run.sh`

 .. code:: bash